johnpapa/angular-styleguide/README.md

     }
     ```

     - Note: When your function is below a return statement the $inject may be unreachable (this may happen in a directive).
 You can solve this by either moving the $inject above the return statement or by using the alternate array injection syntax.

+    - Note: [`ng-annotate 0.10.0`](https://github.com/olov/ng-annotate) introduced a feature where it moves the `$inject` to where it is reachable.

     ```javascript
     // inside a directive definition